 How to apply to our graduate degree programs

 Please click link below to apply via the UO online graduate application.Apply to Graduate Program

 Letter of Recommendation Please provide the appropriate contact information for three (3) references, including an email address.
 Each reference will be contacted via email by the university and asked to fill out a reference sheet, which includes a space for them to add a letter of recommendation.
 Please encourage your references to complete and send their referral by the application deadline.

 Personal Statement.
 This document should be a short essay that acquaints the faculty with your reasons for wanting to pursue a graduate degree in theatre arts, including areas of emphasis and research interests and considered sketch of your career goals past graduate study.

 Transcripts.
 Please upload a copy of your transcript to the online application.
-While official transcripts are not required for the online version of the application, an applicant will need to send official transcripts directly to the Office of Admissions at: Office of Admissions 1217 University of Oregon Eugene, OR 97403
+While official transcripts are not required for the online version of the application, an applicant must have official transcripts sent directly to the Office of the Registrar at:

 Writing Sample.
 This should be a sample of your best scholarly writing (article, chapter of thesis, term paper, etc.) Resume and/or Curriculum Vitae.
 This can be uploaded to the Personal Statement section if no specific Resumes or CV section appears on your application.

 Portfolio.
 Only MFA applicants are required to submit a portfolio.
 The portfolio may by a website, in which case the applicant should upload a PDF with the web address into the Personal Statement section of the application.

 Please refer to the Graduate School website for information about satisfying the English language requirement for admission.